-When rotating your tires, always use the correct rotation pattern shown here.
+When rotating your vehicle's tires, always use the correct rotation pattern shown here.

-Do not include the compact spare tire in your tire rotation.
+Do not include the compact spare tire in the tire rotation.

 After the tires have been rotated, adjust the front and rear inflation pressures as shown on the Tire and Loading Information label.
+See Inflation - Tire Pressure on page 5-58 and Loading Your Vehicle on page 4-20.